demisto/content/Packs/CommonScripts/Scripts/GetlistRow/README.md

-Parse list by header and value.
+Parses a list by header and value.
 ## Script Data
 ---